Community (ecology): Guild

 A guild is a group of species in the community that utilize the same resources in a similar way.
 Organisms in the same guild experience competition due to their shared resource.
 Closely related species are often in the same guild, due to traits inherited through common descent from their common ancestor.
 However, guilds are not exclusively composed of closely related species.

 Carnivores, omnivores and herbivores are all basic examples of guilds.
 A more precise guild would be vertebrates that forage for ground dwelling arthropods, this would contain certain birds and mammals.
 Flowering plants that have the same pollinator also form a guild.

 Influential species

 Certain species have a greater influence on the community through their direct and indirect interactions with other species.
+The population of influential species are affected by abiotic and biotic disturbances.
+These species are important in identifying communities of ecology.
 The loss of these species results in large changes to the community, often reducing the stability of the community.
 Climate change and the introduction of invasive species can affect the functioning of key species and thus have knock-on effects on the community processes.
+Industrialization and the introduction of chemical pollutants into environments have forever altered communities and even entire ecosystems.